Wedding Photography at Castell Coch Near Cardiff in South Wales

 Confetti is not allowed at Castell Coch, but blowing bubbles has become a popular alternative.
 The great directional light highlights the bubbles well and makes for an excellent sequence in the finished album.

-I took this photo shooting upwards from the courtyard.
+I took this photo from an upward angle in the courtyard.
 The Christmas decorations added a nice touch.

 Black and white gives a timeless quality to wedding portraits.